fregante/gsap-then/readme.md

 No dependencies except GSAP itself, but you need to load it separately.
 It works even if you only load TweenLite

+## Related

+* [tweenlite-stagger](https://github.com/bfred-it/tweenlite-stagger): Avoid TweenMax.
+Use TweenLite.stagger with the help of TimelineLite

 ## License

 MIT © [Federico Brigante](http://twitter.com/bfred_it)